visgl/luma.gl/docs/api-reference/core/model.md

 ### Model.onBeforeRender()

-Callback before `render`, can be used to adust settings that affect the draw call.
+Callback before `render`, can be used to adust parameters that affect the draw call.
-It is recommended to use parameters on `render` instead.
+Note: it is recommended to use `parameters` on `render` instead.

 ### Model.onAfterRender()

-Callback after `render`, can be used to adust settings that affect the draw call.
+Callback after `render`, can be used to adust parameters that affect the draw call.
-It is recommended to use parameters on `render` instead.
+Note: it is recommended to use `parameters` on `render` instead.

 ### Model.setProgramState